How to Use Lookup Tables in PIC Assembly

 Programming a microcontroller in assembly languages takes time and to reduce that time, embedded systems engineers often have tricks up their sleeves.
 One of those tricks is the use of lookup tables.
-In this post, I will share how I use lookup tables in assembly language for PIC microcontrollers.
+In this post, I will share how I use lookup tables in assembly language for the PIC16F84A microcontroller.

 The RETLW Opcode